Virtuti Militari: Republic of Poland

-Each recipient of the Virtuti Militari, regardless of rank or post, received a yearly salary of 300 złoties.
+Each recipient of the Virtuti Militari, regardless of rank or post, received a yearly salary of 300 złoty.

 Other privileges included the right of pre-emption when buying a state-owned land property or applying for a state post.
 Children of recipients received additional points during examinations in state schools and universities.
 Additionally, recipients of the Virtuti Militari had a right to be saluted by other soldiers of equal rank and NCOs, and ordinary soldiers could be promoted to the next higher rank upon receiving the award.

 The new Chapter of the decoration (Kapituła Orderu Virtuti Militari) was comprised twelve recipients of the crosses, four from each class from I to IV.
 The head of the chapter was Marshal of Poland Józef Piłsudski, the only living Pole awarded the Grand Cross with Star.
 As commander-in-chief of the Polish Army, he could award medals of Classes I to III with the consent of the Chapter, and Classes IV and V upon receiving an application from the commander of a division or brigade.
 The Polish national feast day of 3 May was chosen as the feast day of the Virtuti Militari.